 This functionality is achieved by attaching an additional "where" Query Parameter onto the URL specifying the intended Service Provider to which the Query is to be delivered.
-The value of this parameter qualifies which of the objects controlled by the Service Provider should be returned.
-It cannot be used if the Service type is an XQuery Token.
+The value of this parameter is a simple, URL-encoded XPATH expression which qualifies which of the objects controlled by the Service Provider should be returned.
+It cannot be used if the Service type is an eXtended Query Token.